ealevey/Cybersecurity-Portfolio/Python.md

 # 🐍 Python Projects
-Welcome to my collection of Python scripts and tools.
+Welcome to my collection of Python scripts.
 These projects show practical use of control flow, data structures, and logic in Python.

 ---